Singer Songwriter - guitarist

 Benet proudly plays Dixon Cornerstone Drums, supported by Gibraltar Hardware.

-Tenor saxophone performer and St. Louis native, Frank Bauer is the newest addition to the Jeremiah Johnson Band.
+Tenor saxophone performer and St. Louis native, Frank Bauer is a powerhouse.
 Primarily self-taught, Bauer has previously lent his talents to STL groups All Roostered Up and Lucky Old Sons, and had the opportunity to record three albums with iconic St. Louis blues guitarist, Alvin Jett.

 Bauer was inspired to pick up the sax and study music for a short period of time in grade school, thanks to his parent's eclectic musical tastes.
 After taking a break from performing in high school, Bauer rekindled his adoration for the tenor in his early 20's.
 His first lesson was with Rondo's Blues Deluxe saxophonist, Dennis "Chicago Slim" Lansing.
 After a few lessons, Bauer perfected his skills on his own by running scales and playing along with the radio.